trans-travel/trans-travel/notes/usa-immigration.md

 vary widely between these facilities.

 While policies exist on transgender immigrants in ICE detention, these policies are frequently ignored by staff.
+They are also in the process of being rescinded, due to the executive order mentioned above.
+Once the executive order is implemented, trans women will always be housed with men, trans men will always be housed with women, and non-binary people will be housed in accordance with sex assigned at birth.
+Safety of trans immigrants will not be a concern of the USA.

-Transgender immigrants may or may not be held in units separate from other immigrants.
+However, transgender immigrants may sometimes be held in units separate from other immigrants.

 Rape is common within ICE detention.